Barbara Sherwood Lollar: Honours

 In 2004, she was made a Fellow of Royal Society of Canada.
 In 2010, she was made a Senior Fellow of Massey College.
 In 2012, she was awarded the ENI award.
 In 2015, she was made a Fellow of the American Geophysical Union.
 In 2016, she was awarded the Natural Sciences and Engineering Research Council's John C. Polanyi Award.
 In 2016, she was invested as a Companion of the Order of Canada "for her revolutionary contributions to geochemistry, notably in the development of innovative mechanisms for groundwater remediation, and for her discovery of ancient fluids that hold implications for life on other planets".
 Also in 2016, she was awarded the Bancroft Award by the Royal Society of Canada.
 She received the Logan Medal in 2018.

 She was elected a fellow of the Royal Society in 2019.
 In 2021, she was elected a member of the National Academy of Engineering for contributions to understanding of the evolution of Earth's groundwater and atmosphere.

 On 6 May 2019, Lollar received the Gerhard Herzberg Canada Gold Medal for Science and Engineering from the Natural Sciences and Engineering Research Council of Canada.

+She received the 2024 Nemmers Prize in Earth science for her "groundbreaking discoveries across several fields of Earth and environmental sciences, illuminating fundamental aspects of Earth's life-sustaining water and carbon cycles".